Off the Grid (Bliss n Eso album)

-Off the Grid is the sixth studio album by the Australian hip hop trio Bliss n Eso, following 2013's Circus in the Sky.
+Off the Grid is the sixth studio album by the Australian hip-hop trio Bliss n Eso, following 2013's Circus in the Sky.
 It was released on 28 April 2017 through Illusive Sounds.
 It debuted at number one on the ARIA Albums Chart.

+At the AIR Awards of 2018, the album was nominated for Best Independent Hip Hop/Urban Album.